 Welcome to Muhr's Must Reads!

-I focus on delivering relevant business & finance related articles while occasionally straying to other topics (sports, art, technology, etc.) to keep the "juices" flowing.
-While I primarily read for myself, and this site acts as a quasi-personal library, I created MMR because I'm passionate about sharing what I find interesting.
+I focus on delivering relevant business & finance related articles while occasionally drifting to topics such as sports, art, technology and more!
+MMR acts as a quasi-personal library and I created it because I'm passionate about sharing what I find interesting.